coneda/kor/docs/user.md

 As described below under [Structural elements](#Structural-elements), relations are the second element with which to structure information in ConedaKOR.
 Again, ConedaKOR distinguishes between the type (the relation) and the concrete application between two entities (the relationship).
 The relations are also typed in ConedaKOR.
 By creating a relation, one can establish its designation and adjust which entity types can be connected to one another.
 This results in an even application of links among the entities and allows for problem-free searching in the database down the line.

-Relationships are always two-way, which means that a relationship between entity A and B implies a inverted relationship between B to A. This requires linguistic adjustments when creating the relation so that it remains intelligible (e.g. "is part of" corresponds to "has part").
+Relationships are always two-way, which means that a relationship between entity A and B implies a inverted relationship between B to A. This requires linguistic adjustments when creating the relation so that it remains intelligible (e.g. "is part of" could correspond to "consists of").
 Therefore, when viewing one or the other of two linked entities, the link between them will not have an identical label; rather, the label is determined by the perspective of the currently viewed entity.

 #### Creating a relation and determining its properties